poleve540/CallMePol/_posts/2023-12-08-Undertale2-Title2.md

 ---
 MORE STUFF ABOUT THE TITLE SCREEN OF UNDERTALE 2 YAHOO!!

-I was supposed to write about the intro cutscene, but when starting the game I discovered something new about the title screen.
+I was supposed to write about the intro cutscene, but when starting the game I discovered something new.
 The music and main title can be randomised!

 ![](../images/turdlenac2.png)